El Camino Real traces its history all the way back to 1906 with the placement of the first bell. Caltrans photo. Click to enlarge.

 During the Spanish period, all roads were royal roads (caminos real) inasmuch as they belonged to the king.
 During the Mexican period there were no royal roads, as the monarchy had been replaced with a civil government.
 The singular "El Camino Real" known across California today was a fabrication of the tourist period (circa 1890-1920s) when boosters, fueled by the expanding railroads and the fledgling Automobile Club, sought to entice travelers and their dollars by romanticizing the mission period with fairy tales of fluffy friars handing out bon-bons to starving Indians.

 But a century earlier, when the Indians were conscripted into mission service by Spanish soldiers and clerics, the roads weren't fixed, and commerce between the missions was primarily facilitated with ships running along the coast.
 "There might have been some kind of more or less continuous footpath, but it was not a regularly traveled thoroughfare," said Auto Club historian Matthew Roth in a 2013 interview*.
-"El Camino Real was a product of the same impulse that gave us the Spanish Colonial Revival in architecture — imparting an exotic hue to the region as a way to attract more tourists and settlers."
+"El Camino Real was a product of the same impulse that gave us the Spanish Colonial Revival in architecture," he said, "imparting an exotic hue to the region as a way to attract more tourists and settlers."

 Spearheaded by Annie Picher of Pasadena with support from the Landmarks Club (which restored the crumbling missions), as well as the Native Daughters of the Golden West (not to be confused with Native American daughters), and others, the El Camino Real Association formed in 1904 to lobby for government support to "recreate" the road.
 Landmarks Club member Reginaldo del Valle came up with the idea of placing identical bells along the roadway, and from 1906 to 1914, the El Camino Real Association installed more than 400 markers along the route that would become one of the state's first paved highways — if not exactly its oldest.